AnyDSL/anydsl.github.io/Device-Code-Generation-and-Execution.md

 Calling runtime functions for a platform or device that is not present terminates the program.

-Note: The CUDA platform expects [NVVM](https://docs.nvidia.com/cuda/nvvm-ir-spec/index.html) IR version 1.5, which is LLVM 5.0 based.
-Note: HSA platform is tested on a system using the [ROCm](https://github.com/RadeonOpenCompute/ROCm) 1.8 software stack provided by AMD.
+Note: HSA platform is tested on a system using the [ROCm](https://github.com/RadeonOpenCompute/ROCm) 1.8.2 software stack provided by AMD.

 ## Memory Management